Jes Høgh: Moving abroad

 In his first year at Fenerbahçe, he and former Brøndby player Uche Okechukwu formed the defensive duo, in a season that ended in the first Süper Lig championship for the club in seven years.
 He is still an unforgettable defence player for Fenerbahce Fans.
-In the meantime, Høgh had re-entered the Danish national team starting line-up, and he played full-time in Denmark's three matches at the UEFA Euro 1996.
+In the meantime, Høgh had re-entered the Denmark national team starting line-up, and he played full-time in Denmark's three matches at the UEFA Euro 1996.
 He also appeared in all Denmark's five matches at the 1998 FIFA World Cup, before he transferred to English club Chelsea for 3.5 million DKK in July 1999.

 At Chelsea, Høgh was a back-up player to French internationals Marcel Desailly and Frank Leboeuf.
 He won the 2000 FA Cup with the club, contributing two appearances to Chelsea's victorious campaign, and he was also called up for Denmark to play the UEFA Euro 2000 tournament, though he sat out in all games through injury.
 He played 17 matches for Chelsea, 9 in the league, until an ankle injury forced Høgh to retire in March 2001.

+Personal life

 In January 2007, Høgh suffered an intermediate stroke while at a hotel room in Copenhagen.
 He was talking to his wife on the phone at the time, and was quickly aided by paramedics.
-He was also unable to move any of his right side and couldn't speak afterwards.
+He was also unable to move any of his right side and could not speak afterwards.
 During his recovery, he received moral support from both his former clubs Chelsea and Fenerbahce.